London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 The most common question from analytical sellers is regarding liquidity: exactly how fast is the market moving?

-Currently, the average days on market in Lambeth for turnkey, detached properties is highly efficient at 31 days.
+Currently, the average days on market for turnkey detached properties in Lambeth is highly efficient at 31 days.
 This significantly outpaces the broader London average of 43 days.

 This 28% increase in velocity is not accidental.
 It is driven by geographic scarcity.
 High-income professionals and executives require immediate, low-traffic access to the Highway 401 and 402 corridors.
 Lambeth provides this unparalleled logistical convenience without sacrificing the stability of a low-density, protected community.
 This dual appeal sustains high buyer urgency.